-- Everyone in the school community is equal, regardless of their religious beliefs, race, sexual orientation, gender or gender identity, disability or age; - Diversity is a strength and differences should be recognised and valued;
+- Everyone in the school community is equal, regardless of religion or belief, race, sexual orientation, sex, gender reassignment, disability, age or any other relevant protected characteristic. - Diversity is a strength and differences should be recognised and valued;

 - The school's values and culture reflect the importance of feeling safe; - Everyone is encouraged to be themselves and reach their full potential; - A sense of belonging is promoted in the school; - Positive relationships are promoted throughout the school; - Prejudice and stereotyping are challenged; - A 'zero-tolerance' stance is taken on all forms of discriminatory behaviour; and - Concerns and disclosures are taken seriously, and due process is followed, including where necessary liaising with external authorities.